MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search-additional-entities.md

 > [!WARNING]
 > If you don't create a record details page, or if you don't bind the record details page with site marker for search, you won't be able to select the additional table records from search results page to view the record details.

-### Site setting for additional entities
+### Site setting for additional tables

-The site setting **Search/EnableAdditionalEntities** is required when configuring additional entities for search.
+The site setting **Search/EnableAdditionalEntities** is required when configuring additional tables for search.

 > [!IMPORTANT]
-> **Search/EnableAdditionalEntities** is explicitly for enabling search for additional entities.
+> **Search/EnableAdditionalEntities** is explicitly for enabling search for additional tables.
 The main search site setting **Search/Enabled** must be set to **true** when using search functionality.

-You can also configure other related site settings similar to the search configuration for default entities.
-For example, you can use the **Search/Filters** setting to configure additional entities and add a drop-down filter option to the global search.
+You can also configure other related site settings similar to the search configuration for default tables.
+For example, you can use the **Search/Filters** setting to configure additional tables and add a drop-down filter option to the global search.
 More information: [Site setting](search.md#related-site-settings).

 ### Site marker for record details page